sxs-collaboration/spectre/docs/Tutorials/Tutorials.md

 \endcond
 # User Tutorials {#tutorials}

-- \ref tutorial_visualization - How to visualize volume data
+- \ref tutorial_visualization - How to run an existing executable and visualize its output
 - \ref tutorial_orientations - How to determine orientations
 - \ref tutorial_domain_creation - How to set up the initial domain